NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 zero.
 This is not the correct solution if the images were taken from orbit.
 Another example is if a translation was applied equally to all 3D points and camera locations.
 This again would not affect the cost function.
-This fault comes from bundle adjustment’s inability to control the scale and translation of the solution.
+This fault comes from bundle adjustment's inability to control the scale and translation of the solution.
 It will correct the geometric shape of the problem, yet it cannot guarantee that the solution will have correct scale and translation.